peterpme/peterpme.github.io/content/ideas/reactnative-help-community.md

 The website can expand into job boards, a consulting funnel, etc. We can eventually work with Sebastian on a special "This Week in React Native".

 The website doesn't need to serve millions of people.
 It just needs to serve the every day person looking to find answers to less-than-obvious answers

+## Sections

+- Help: tutorials like reactnativeexpress.com and will's "can it be built with react native" series on youtube
+- Showcase: what are the big companies using React Native?
+(Shopify, Coinbase, Backpack, etc)
+- Hiring: whose hiring?
+- Looking for work: who wants to find a job?